Baby Cade’s Guide To Making Money With Your Blog Content

 Link-Building

 I click through to the Sports Directory of Link Market.
 I offer to trade links with each Website in the Fantasy and Baseball Categories (and if I’m feeling aggressive, I’ll change relations with the Basketball, Football, and Hockey websites).
 Before I exchange links with a site, I visit the site to check its Google Page Rank.
-It matters not to me what the Page Rank is so long as it’s not zero.
+It does not matter to me what the Page Rank is so long as it’s not zero.
 If the Website accepts my offer to trade, I place their code on my Website Template in the sidebar beneath my links header.

 I will most certainly get offers from other websites offering to trade links with me, which I’ll accept so long as linking to that Website will be valuable to my blog visitors (and if their websites don’t have a Google Page Rank of zero).
 Note that to achieve long-term SEO success, you’ll need to earn inbound links…not just trade for them.